 He single-handedly sourced and carved more than 1,000 tons of coral rock to create this masterpiece.
 The exact story of its creation and how it remained intact remains a mystery.

 Whether you’re looking to visit historical monuments or state parks, there are plenty of opportunities to learn more about the old days.
-Now that we’ve covered the top ancient places to visit, where will you be heading first?
+Now that we’ve covered the top historical places to visit in Florida, where will you head first?

 ⇒ If you’re enjoying this article you’ll love my articles on 15 North America Landmarks, the 10 Most Famous Landmarks in the US, 7 Most Beautiful Bridges American Bridges, 60 Most Famous Landmarks in the World, 9 Gorgeous Lakes Canada has on offer, 23 Must See Landmarks in Mexico, 15 Most Beautiful States in the US, 31 California Landmarks, 16 Most Beautiful Cities in Canada, 17 Washington DC Landmarks Not to Miss, 29 Arizona Landmarks, 11 Beautiful Canada Landmarks and the 20 Most Beautiful Cities in the United States.